Solid Waste Program

 Save the Date!
 February 6-10, 2017 at Dena'ina Center in Anchorage, AK.
 Early bird registration is now open through October 15th.
 See www.akforum.org for pricing options and to register.

 Eroding Landfill in Western Alaska

 The Solid Waste Program conducted a 4 year Waste Erosion Assessment and Review (WEAR) project to inventory landfills, contaminated sites, tank farms, and other sites of environmental concern.
 These sites were then prioritized based on their erosion and contaminant risk with the 20 highest ranked sites receiving a Detailed Action Plan.

-We visited 124 communities to throughout the project and created a Preliminary Report for each community.
-Each of these reports can be found on the Preliminary Reports page.
+We visited 124 communities to throughout the project and created a Community Report for each community.
+Each of these reports can be found on the Community Reports page.

 The Final Report was completed in May 2015 and is available on the WEAR Project page.
 There is no additional work for this completed project.